DSC-UIUC/rbay-backend/README.md

 <a name="deletePosting" id="deletePosting"></a>
 **DELETE /deletePosting**

-Deletes posting.
+Deletes posting, removing all references to the posting document in the users database.
 Only the user that created a given posting can delete it.

 Request Query (URL encoded parameters):
 ```